 11. It’s December, can I join for part of a year?

-Yes, at a roughly pro rata rate, but you will also be offered a whole extra year if you join at full price late in the season.
+Yes, you can join at any time.
+After Christmas you can get roughly pro rata rate, but you will may be offered a whole extra year if you join at full price late in the season.